 Read

 Contracts serve three fundamental functions that benefit both parties.
 First, they document commitments in permanent written form that can be referenced throughout the business relationship.
 Second, they make private promises legally enforceable through courts and dispute resolution mechanisms.
+The purpose of contract documentation comes down to three fundamental functions that benefit both parties.
+First, they document commitments in permanent written form that can be referenced throughout the business relationship.

 According to the International Chamber of Commerce (ICC), 95% of commercial contracts in 2024 included a choice-of-law clause, highlighting the growing importance of legal clarity in international agreements.
 Third, they create formal structure for contractual relationships by establishing communication protocols, approval processes, and change management procedures.